Category Archives: Meditation

 On the Verge of Seven

 Sometimes I am not certain I have the fortitude of heart — the courage — to be a parent.
 It’s too late, of course, because I am one.
-Yet as Claire grows up and into her personality and the world at large, there are times when I am uncertain who she is.
+Yet as Bean grows up and into her personality and the world at large, there are times when I am uncertain who she is.
 The little darling I adored, and who was so much more manageable, has disappeared into a volatile, mercurial, brilliant, curious, glorious, and intense girl.
 Like me, only much smarter.
 She is so very quick to anger, and she turns that anger on herself.

 I have what is called a “spirited child” — a child who is more intense, sensitive, perceptive, persistent, and energetic.
 Certain behaviors emerged in 2012 and 2013 that made us curious, and then concerned me.
-Particular social interactions, repetitive behaviors, and hyper-sensory issues made me wonder if she had Asperberger’s.
+Particular social interactions, repetitive behaviors, and hyper-sensory issues made me wonder if she had Aspberger’s.
 So with a referral from her pediatrician, we saw a specialist in February.
 (It took eight months to get that appointment.)
 I was permitted to be in the room during the entire evaluation of her behavior and intelligence.
 It was fascinating.
 In the end, the experts declared that she does indeed have some traits, but that she is “too social” to be classified on the spectrum.
 High sensitivity is not considered a diagnosable or real condition of its own, though as a Highly Sensitive Person myself I believe it’s real.
-And the last test result is that Claire is really, really smart.
+And the last test result is that Bean is really, really smart.
 Gifted smart.
 As some people (a family of teachers) we met while camping said, “Sick smart.”

 Now, I’m bright.
 My husband is smarter.
 Our daughter is a combination of highly intelligent and acutely sensitive to not only the physical world, but emotions.